At a Glance

 - Tasks: Join a dynamic GP practice, providing excellent patient care and overseeing a supportive team.

-- Why this job: Be part of a supportive culture that encourages special interests and reduces GP workload.
+- Why this job: Be part of a stable partnership, reduce workload, and work with a diverse community.

 An outstanding opportunity to join a dynamic GP Training practice which is high dispensing, excellently led and offers a very attractive working pattern as well as attractive financial prosperity.